How to Use GPTHumanizer AI: Best Settings, Modes, and Workflow

 A: Usually no. For better control and easier review, longer drafts are safer to process section by section.

-Q: What should I do if the output still sounds AI-ish?
+Q: What should I do if the output still sounds too stiff or too uniform?

 A: Fix the weakest lines first, especially intros, transitions, and generic summaries.
 Small targeted edits usually work better than rerunning the entire draft.